 - Summer internship kickoff workshops focused on making the most of your summer

-- Invitation to summer networking events in key cities
+- Invitations to summer networking events in key cities

 - Support throughout the summer from Career Advancement

 All Metcalf interns are required to submit a survey of their academic year and summer experience(s).
-Your reflections and evaluation are extremely important as they capture your experience and are a great way to share your successes with other UChicago students seeking similar opportunities.
-Survey responses may be shared with alumni, donors, and University leaders whose support is critical to offering this program to University of Chicago students.
+Your reflections and evaluation are extremely important, as they capture your experience and are a great way to share your successes with other UChicago students seeking similar opportunities.
+Survey responses may be shared with alumni, donors, University leaders, and members of the public whose support is critical to offering this program to University of Chicago students.

 Please visit here for an overview of the responsibilities of Metcalf interns.
-Thank you for representing the University of Chicago during your internship and research experience!
+Thank you for being an excellent ambassador for UChicago during your internship and throughout the recruiting process!

 - You can make an appointment on Handshake to prepare your materials for Metcalf internship applications.
 Career Advancement also offers walk-in appointments during the academic year on Monday – Fridays from 3:00 – 4:45 p.m.